NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 # Conflicts
 - [Better Equipment Menu](https://steamcommunity.com/sharedfiles/filedetails/?id=878772496) - This has its functionality built in
 - [TTT Damage Logs](https://github.com/Tommy228/tttdamagelogs) - Possibly only conflicts with version 3.1 but I have not personally tested it
+- [TTT DeadRinger](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) - Overrides several scripts that are core to TTT that this also overrides (notably, the scoreboard and client initialization).
+As a workaround, you can use [this version](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) instead.

 # Configuration
 See [here](CONVARS.md)